ParsaFakhar/Agent-Spoof/README.md

 * HTTP header spoofing requires the extension.
 * Worker spoofing requires the Tampermonkey scripts.
 * Incorrect timezone configuration may introduce fingerprint inconsistencies.
+* Some websites where they rely on workers might not work
 ---

 # Disclaimer